Another earthquake rattles the North Island

 Another earthquake has rattled the North Island, being felt on the East Coast, the Coromandel, Bay of Plenty and the Auckland region.

-GeoNet said the magnitude 4.8 earthquake struck at 8.29pm, 130km north-east of Whangamata.
+GeoNet said the magnitude 4.8 earthquake struck at 8.29pm, 130km northeast of Whangamata.

 It was at a depth of 18km and has registered as "weak shaking".